SEND Report 2019-20

 9. What support will be there for my child’s emotional and social well-being?

 Our ethos and values embrace inclusion.
 Emotional and social needs are met on an individual needs basis.
 At The Marton Academy teaching assistants are integral to social support, for instance, providing a lunchtime support club which promotes positive play and inclusion for all.

 Where further advice is needed from a qualified professional, a referral may be made to a counsellor, the Families Working Together Team, Lincolnshire Re-integration Team or to the Child and Adolescent Mental Health Service.

 For children with needs which require prescription medication to be taken in school, these needs can usually be met by arrangement with the school.

 Research clearly shows that children who attend school regularly have greater chances of success both now and in the future.
 Attendance is monitored regularly at school.
 Where issues are identified regarding a child’s attendance a request for a meeting with parents is made to discuss how support can be put in place to ensure the child is attending school regularly.
-You can download The Forge Trust Attendance Policy 2017 -2020
+You can download The Forge Trust Attendance Policy from our policy page.

 10. How will my child be able to contribute their views?
 How will my child be involved in the process?